-Cholesterol is produced in the liver, primarily by saturated fats, which is one reason a diet high in saturated fats (from animal-based foods and refined veggie oils) is said to be harmful for your heart health.
-Cholesterol travels through the blood via the arteries, which is why a high cholesterol diet can lead to clogged arteries that prevent proper blood flow to your heart, leading to heart disease and even diabetes.
-Your body can use fats from your diet to produce cholesterol on its own, which makes added (dietary) sources of cholesterol something you’ll want to avoid in order to lower bad cholesterol (LDL) and raise good cholesterol (HDL).
+Cholesterol is produced in the liver, primarily by saturated fats, which is one reason a diet high in saturated fats (from animal-based foods and refined veggie oils) is said to be harmful to your heart health.
+Cholesterol travels through the blood via the arteries, which is why a high-cholesterol diet can lead to clogged arteries that prevent proper blood flow to your heart, leading to heart disease and even diabetes.
+Your body can use fats from your diet to produce cholesterol on its own, which makes added (dietary) sources of cholesterol something you’ll want to avoid to lower bad cholesterol (LDL) and raise good cholesterol (HDL).

 1. Lutein-Rich Spinach

 Oats and oat bran (the most fiber-rich part of the grain) are two of the best foods you can include each day to fight high cholesterol and reduce your risk of heart disease on an ongoing basis.
 Oats are full of beta-glucan fibers, an important type of soluble fiber that acts like a broom in the arteries (and digestive tract) to sweep out cholesterol and daily toxins.
-Enjoy 1/3 cup day to get the delicious benefits.
+Enjoy 1/3 cup a day to get the delicious benefits.
 If you like and eat barley, it also offers the same benefits as oats.

 If you love beans, then good news – they love you too!
 Beans are the highest fiber food aside from chia, coconut flour, and bran per serving.
-They help keep our bones strong, and are incredible sources of antioxidants, folate (a B vitamin), potassium, magnesium, protein, and iron.
+They help keep our bones strong and are incredible sources of antioxidants, folate (a B vitamin), potassium, magnesium, protein, and iron.
 Beans’ fiber has been shown to improve heart health and directly lower high cholesterol in a short amount of time.
 Legumes (such as lentils and green peas) also come with the same benefits.
-Try some of our favorite bean recipes from burgers to chili, and everything in between!
+Try some of our favorite bean recipes, from burgers to chili, and everything in between!

-Okay avocado lovers, rejoice once more – these little babies are awesome for your heart health!
+Okay, avocado lovers, rejoice once more – these babies are awesome for your heart health!
 They directly lower cholesterol due to a type of fat they have known as beta-sitosterols.
 These fats reduce bad cholesterol (LDL) and raise good cholesterol (HDL), helping to improve your heart health with every bite.
-They are high in fats, so no need to go overboard; just 1/4 a fruit each day or one or two a week is enough to get the benefits.
+They are high in fats, so there is no need to go overboard; just 1/4 a fruit each day or one or two a week is enough to get the benefits.
 Out of avocados?
-Go get yourself one at the store and use the pit to grow your own avocados in just weeks with this product!
+Go get yourself one at the store and use the pit to grow your avocados in just weeks with this product!